by Jeff Blakley

 “Mr. Horne made his way to Homestead by bicycle and chose two lots from a map furnished by the Model Land Company near the depot.
 He and two friends built a store with living quarters above.
 Materials were brought down by the railroad, the first shipment of anything other than railway supplies.”1

-William Dixon Horne was born on January 20, 1875 in Taylor County, Florida, the son of Josiah Warren and Sarah A. Vann Horne.
+William Dixon Horne was born on January 20, 1875 in Eridu,2 Taylor County, Florida, the son of Josiah Warren and Sarah A. Vann Horne.
 Living close by were Emory and Frances Vann, his mother’s parents.
 Not far away were Thomas J. and Martha Mathers, the parents of Amanda E., Robert J. and John R. Mathers.
-Amanda married Thomas Alexander Campbell, Robert J. married Mary Alice Campbell, a sister of Thomas and John R. married Rebecca F. Horne, a sister of William D. Jean Taylor’s sources stated that William D. Horne was born in Madison County.
-Perhaps so, but in the 1880 census, at the age of 5, he was living with his parents in Taylor County.
-Taylor County was created from Madison County on December 23, 1856.2
+Amanda married Thomas Alexander Campbell, Robert J. married Mary Alice Campbell, a sister of Thomas and John R. married Rebecca F. Horne, a sister of William D. In the 1880 census, at the age of 5, he was living with his parents in Taylor County.

 Kinship ties were very important in the settlement of South Dade.
 The Horne, Vann, Mathers and Campbell families were tied together through marriage: